mrasu/echoed/README.md

-Observable API testing library using OpenTelemetry for Jest.
+# Tobikura: Observable Integration Testing using OpenTelemetry on top of Jest.

-# Tobikura

-Tobikura empowers API testing by visualizing API traces and logs from OpenTelemetry.
+Tobikura empowers Integration testing, aka API testing, by providing visualizations of API traces and logs through OpenTelemetry.

+# Features
+Tobikura enhances your testing experience with the following features:

+* **Effortless Test Troubleshooting**: Quickly identify issues in failed tests by visualizing OpenTelemetry's traces and logs.
+* **Test Propagation Leak**: Identify spans that don't propagate OpenTelemetry's context to their children.
+* **Validate Spans**: Test spans to validate SQL queries changing DB or requests going outside.
+* **CI-Friendly**: Works seamlessly in CI environments without relying on external services.
+* **IDE Debugging Support**: Debug your tests effortlessly in your preferred IDE, leveraging Jest's built-in debugging capabilities.
+* **Code Compatibility**: No need to modify your existing Jest tests.
+Use your preferred JavaScript/TypeScript.
+* **Parallel Execution**: Speed up test runs by executing tests in parallel with Jest.

 # Screenshots

-Tobikura generates an HTML report for Jest results.
+Tobikura generates HTML that visualizes OpenTelemetry traces for each request in Jest tests.
-See below for screenshots of the report:
+Explore the screenshots below to see how it looks:

-* Executed Tests List
+* List of executed tests
     ![Screenshot of Tobikura's test list](./docs/img/readme-test-list.png)
-* Test result page
+* Detail result
     ![Screenshot of Tobikura's test results](./docs/img/readme-test-detail.png)
-* Trace of the Test
+* Trace and logs of the Test
     ![Screenshot of Tobikura's log detail](./docs/img/readme-trace-detail-trace.png)
-* Logs for the Trace of the Test
     ![Screenshot of Tobikura's log detail](./docs/img/readme-trace-detail-log.png)

 # Installation

-Choose one of the following methods to install Tobikura based on your testing needs:
+Tobikura offers two installation methods, allowing you to choose the one that suits your needs:

-## 1. Setup with example tests
+## 1. Create a New Directory with Example Tests

 1. Initialize a new directory using npx:
-    ```
+    ```bash
     mkdir my_test_directory && cd my_test_directory
     npx tobikura@latest
     ```
-2. Review the example tests in the generated `README.md`:
+2. Review the example tests and run them by following instructions in the generated `README.md`:
-    ```
+    ```bash
     cat README.md
     ```
 3. Once you're familiar, remove the `example` directory and begin crafting your own tests:
-    ```
+    ```bash
     npm run test
     ```

-## 2. Integrate with existing tests
+## 2. Integrate with Existing Tests

 1. Modify `jest.config.js` to use Tobikura
     ```js